patrickmaynard/regional-steel-industry-data-scraper/README.md

-This scraper was created and run as part of the process of gathering data for the "business environments" graduate management cource at the Berlin School of Economics and Law.
+This scraper was created and run as part of the process of gathering data for the "business environments" graduate management course at the Berlin School of Economics and Law.

 The script provides a general look at regional steel competitiveness using